achimnol/redis-client/README.md

         await client.execute(pipe)

 async with client:
-    async for attempt in client.retry():
-        response = await client.execute_blocking("xread", ...)
+    async for attempt in client.retry(redis.RetryPolicy(...)):  # locally overridable response = await client.execute_blocking("xread", ...)
 ```

 > **Note**
 > At the first stage, we will simple serialize and deserialize the request/response using the raw RESP3 spec.

+### Difficulties

+* How do we distinguish user-specified intended timeouts in blocking commands and server-side timeouts (e.g., due to overloads)?